11 common email marketing mistakes (and how to avoid making them)

 3. Keep personal data safe and delete it when you’re finished with it

-11. Signing off without a CTA
+Email marketing don’t #11: Signing off without a CTA

 Great email content won’t drive conversions if the reader doesn’t know how to act on it.

-Yours should aim to ease prospects towards the next stage of their buying journey, whether that involves visiting a relevant landing page, signing up for a webinar, downloading a more detailed piece of content, like an “ultimate guide” or getting in touch to have that first real chat about requirements.
+For example, that could be visiting a relevant landing page, signing up for a webinar, downloading more detailed content or getting in touch to chat about requirements.

 CTAs work well at the end of marketing emails but you can also use them throughout if the content they complement is relevant enough.